mark260486/moderator_bot/README.md

     + implement class/functions to work with DB;
     + implement limit to removed messages to get banned;
     + implement Telegram menu buttons to work with DB;
-- Maybe it is worth to make all bot async.
+- It is truly worth to make all async.